cyevgeniy/evg.moe/content/js/own-signals/index.md

 one value - our callback.

 Finally, we need to find these callbacks and execute them in our signals.
-This is the piece of code that implements it:
+This is the code that implements it:

 ```ts
 // Find registered callbacks